-Having joined the OVC in 2009, Dr. Haley leads a research program in applied ethology and animal welfare science, while also teaching veterinary students about these subjects.
-The goal of his research program is to improve our knowledge and understanding of the behavioural biology of farm animals, which will allow us to improve the ways we handle, manage, and care for them.
-Progress in these areas will also help us to improve the health, well-being, and productivity of the animals, and enhance our appreciation of the utility of animal behaviour studies for investigating questions about what animals experience.
+Dr. Haley leads a research program in applied ethology (animal behaviour) and animal welfare science, and he teaches graduate, undergraduate, and veterinary students about these subjects.
+The goals of his work are to advance our knowledge and understanding of the behavioural biology of farm animals (especially beef and dairy cattle), and to help us improve the ways we handle, manage, and care for them.
+This in turn will allow us to improve animal health, well-being, and productivity, and enhance our ability to use animal behaviour to answer questions about what animals experience.

 - Weaning stress

 - VETM*3430 Clinical Medicine I

 - VETM*3400 Health Management I

 - VETM*3410 Health Management II (Coordinator, with L. Niel, Pop Med)